nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 InvenTrack enables inventory managers to efficiently manage large number of supplier contact information and streamline communication, ensuring smooth operations and minimizing errors in stock replenishment, all through a typing-optimized interface
 The three main aspects of this product are:

-* **Streamlined Supplier Management**: The product simplifies managing relationships with multiple suppliers, providing tools to track orders, monitor supplier performance, and automate reordering.
+* **Streamlined Supplier Management**: The product simplifies managing relationships with multiple suppliers, providing tools to track orders, and monitor supplier performance.
-* **Efficient Inventory Control**: It offers features for real-time inventory tracking and automated reordering based on predefined thresholds, helping prevent stockouts and overstocking.
+* **Efficient Inventory Control**: It offers features for real-time inventory tracking and stock alerts based on predefined thresholds, helping prevent stockouts and overstocking.
-* **Performance Insights**: The product provides analytics and performance metrics to evaluate supplier reliability and order accuracy, facilitating better decision-making.
+* **Performance Insights**: The product provides performance metrics to evaluate supplier reliability and order accuracy, facilitating better decision-making.